-- 9th Force Support Battalion Kenworth Triple Road Train. - ← Sappers Julian Heap and David Benedetti from 6th Engineer Regiment complete construction works during AACAP 2021 in Pormpuraaw, Cape York Peninsula.
+- Australian Army soldiers from the 9th Force Support Battalion and Air Force aviators carry a fuel hose to a F/A-18F Super Hornet aircraft during Exercise Talisman Sabre 23 at RAAF Base Darwin. - ← Sappers from 6th Engineer Regiment complete construction works during AACAP 2021 in Pormpuraaw, Cape York Peninsula.
 LAND 121 TRAINING WING Land 121 Training Wing (L121 TW) is part of the Army School of Transport.
-L121 is a multi-phased project providing the ADF with currentgeneration, high-capability field vehicles, modules and trailers.
-L121 TW is the home of Introduction Into Service (IIS) training for the L121 fleet of vehicles.
-Its role since 2011 includes delivery of both Operator and Maintainer training to Army, RAAF and other selected Defence personnel.
-While the team's main effort is the delivery of IIS courses, Defence's L121 capability is enhanced through the establishment of Regional Driver Training (RDT) in key locations across Australia.
-The focus of the RDTs is the delivery of L121 initial Sustainment courses.
+L121 is a multi-phased project providing the ADF with current- generation, high-capability field vehicles, modules and trailers.
+L121 TW is the home of Introduction into Service (IIS) training for the L121 fleet of vehicles.
+Its role since 2011 includes delivery of both operator and maintainer training to Army, RAAF and other selected Defence personnel.
+While the team's main effort is the delivery of IIS courses, Defence's L121 capability is enhanced through the establishment of regional driver training (RDT) in key locations across Australia.
+The focus of the RDTs is the delivery of L121 initial sustainment courses.
 L121 TW teams are located across Australia with dedicated training facilities at Amberley, Enoggera, Puckapunyal, Bandiana, Townsville and Darwin.
-DEFENCE ORGANISATIONS SECURITY & ESTATE GROUP Security and Estate Group (SEG) develops and sustains the Defence Estate, and is the consolidated security and service delivery organisation for Defence.
+DEFENCE ORGANISATIONS SECURITY AND ESTATE GROUP Security and Estate Group (SEG) develops and sustains the Defence Estate, and is the consolidated security and service delivery organisation for Defence.
 SEG designs and delivers Defence infrastructure and manages the complex Defence Estate - maintaining environmental stewardship of over 2.8 million hectares, the largest landholding in the Commonwealth with 70 major bases, 100 plus training ranges, and more than 1,000 leased or owned properties.
-It has a budget of about \$7billion and approximately 1,900 APS and 150 ADF staff, along with professional service providers.
+It has a budget of about \$7 billion and approximately 1,900 APS and 150 ADF staff, along with professional service providers.
 SEG provides Defence protective security, manages the Defence Industry Security Program and delivers security clearances for Defence, the government and industry through the Australian Government Security Vetting Agency.
-It delivers Base Services including access control, catering and hospitality, accommodation, building and grounds maintenance, firefighting, cleaning and laundry.
+It delivers base services including access control, catering and hospitality, accommodation, building and grounds maintenance, firefighting, cleaning and laundry.
 SEG is leading integrated and digital service delivery for Defence.

-Formed in January 2007, the Heavy Air Lift Systems Program Office (HALSPO) consists of elements distributed across RAAF Base Amberley, Robins Air Force Base in the United States, Fairbairn in the ACT and a Technical Liaison Officer in Spain.

-A lean Systems Program Office comprised of uniformed members, Australian Public Servants and specialist contractor staff, HALSPO is responsible for the cost-effective sustainment of the Air Force's C-17A Globemaster, the KC-30A Multi-Role Tanker Transport aircraft and the special purpose aircraft (Boeing Business Jet and Dassault Falcon 7X), each supporting Air Mobility Group to achieve its mission.
+HEAVY AIR LIFT SYSTEMS PROGRAM OFFICE Formed in January 2007, the Heavy Air Lift Systems Program Office (HALSPO) consists of elements distributed across RAAF Base Amberley, Robins Air Force Base in the United States, Fairbairn in the ACT and a Technical Liaison Officer in Spain.
+A lean Systems Program Office comprised of uniformed members, Australian public servants and specialist contractor staff, HALSPO is responsible for the cost-effective sustainment of the Air Force's C-17A Globemaster, the KC-30A Multi-Role Tanker Transport aircraft and the special purpose aircraft (Boeing Business Jet and Dassault Falcon 7X), each supporting Air Mobility Group to achieve its mission.